nebari-dev/governance/practices/development.md

 :link: - [Click here to go to the Team Backlog][backlog-board].

-The Team Backlog is a GitHub Projects Board with a list of Deliverables and tasks across all of our active projects.
+The Team Backlog is a GitHub Projects Board with a list of Deliverables and tasks across all of our active projects and repositories.
 This represents the work that the team is planning to do in the near future.
 These items adhere to the following principles: